thermoio/docs/security/installing-modsec-for-nginx-on-centos7.md

 ## 3: Compile ModSec
 ModSec for the Nginx master branch has been reported as currently being unstable; therefore, use the `nginx_refactoring` branch as directed below:
-1. Download the `nghinx_refactoring` branch of ModSecurity for Nginx:
+1. Download the `nginx_refactoring` branch of ModSecurity for Nginx:
 ```shell
 cd /usr/src
 git clone -b nginx_refactoring https://github.com/SpiderLabs/ModSecurity.git